nikkanap/SPEEK/README.md

 Then go to App.tsx and add the pages in the `<BrowserRouter>` element .

 ### II.
-Backend Framework: Python + Flask
+Backend Framework: Python + Django
 1. Created a .env file containing database content (added it to .gitignore)
 2. Created a venv for the python packages needed for the project: `python3 -m venv [name_of_env]`
-3. Installed all the required packages for the program like flask, dotenv, etc.
+3. Installed all the required packages for the program like django, dotenv, etc.

 #### Installed Libraries:
-1. flask - for handling HTTP requests:
+1. django - project:
-`pip install flask`
+`pip install django`
-2. flask_cors - handles cross-origin resource sharing (different ports):
+2. corsheaders - handles cross-origin resource sharing (different ports):
-`pip install flask-cors`
+`pip install corsheaders`
-3. flask_socketio - can be used to run the app; also handles websockets:
+3. django_channels - can be used to run the app; also handles websockets:
-`pip install flask-socketio`
+`pip install django-channels`
 4. psycopg2.pool - where psycopg2 is the python database driver for psql, and psycopg2.pool allows reusing of connections instead of opening and closing multiple connections to the db:
 `pip install psycopg2-binary`
 5. passlib.hash - specifically bcrypt for hashing user passwords:
 `pip install passlib(bcrypt)`

 #### Running Server:
-1. Enter the "backend" directory: `cd backend`
-2. Turn on virtual environment: `source ./venv/bin/activate`
-3. Run the server: `python server.py`
+Either run the `run.sh` file or run using docker commands `docker compose up --build`.

 ### III.
 Database: PostgreSQL
-What I did was:
 - Install postgresql using
 `sudo apt install postgresql postgresql-contrib -y` Then I logged in, added a password, and created "speekdb", the database for SPEEK.
 I saved the database information into an .env file (added to .gitignore).

 ## Ports and Host:
 + **Frontend Port:** 3000 (changed from vite default of 5173)
-+ **Backend Port:** 5001 (changed from flask default of 5000)
++ **Backend Port:** 8000 (Django default port)

 ## Features/Requirements:
 ### User Management:
-- [x] The user must be able to register an account
+- [ ] The user must be able to register an account
-- [x] The user must be able to login to an existing account
+- [ ] The user must be able to login to an existing account
-- [x] The user must be able to log out of their account after use
+- [ ] The user must be able to log out of their account after use
-- [x] The user must be able to delete their account if they wish to
+- [ ] The user must be able to delete their account if they wish to
-- [x] The user must be able to modify their user information [ongoing]
+- [ ] The user must be able to modify their user information [ongoing]
 - [ ] \(Optional) The user must be able to add a profile picture
 - [ ] \(Optional) The user must be able to remove a profile picture
-- [x] The user must be able to modify their password
+- [ ] The user must be able to modify their password

 ### Messaging
-- [x] The user must be able to select a user to chat with
+- [ ] The user must be able to select a user to chat with
-- [x] The user must be able to receive messages from another user
+- [ ] The user must be able to receive messages from another user
-- [x] The user must be able to send messages to another user
+- [ ] The user must be able to send messages to another user
 - [ ] The user must be able to delete individual messages
 - [ ] The user must be able to archive chats
 - [ ] Messages must be persistent/sustained